 - ➤ The TransactionVision Deployment Guide describes the installation and configuration of the TransactionVision Processing Servers and agents in the Business Service Management deployment environment. - ➤ "Transaction Mangement" in the BSM Application Administration Guide describes how to set up and configure TransactionVision to track transactions and how to view and customize reports and topologies of business transactions.
-It also describes how to define business transaction CIs. - ➤ The TransactionVision Planning Guide contains important information for sizing and planning new installations of TransactionVision. - ➤ The TransactionVision Advanced Customization Guide contains information for how the TransactionVision platform can be extended and customized to achieve further control over its various functions.
+It also describes how to define business transaction CIs.
+And "Transaction Management" in the BSM User Guide describes how to use the Transaction Management application in BSM. - ➤ The TransactionVision Planning Guide contains important information for sizing and planning new installations of TransactionVision. - ➤ The TransactionVision Advanced Customization Guide contains information for how the TransactionVision platform can be extended and customized to achieve further control over its various functions.
 It presents an architecture overview of the TransactionVision system and documents the different methods available to use and extend the Analyzer, the query service and the TransactionVision user interface.